C0deboy/jjp-stats-scraper/README.md

 GithubAuthToken=token 22sadasdsa34r32412342134214324123
 ```

-Otherwise, you need to pass parameter `-nogit` when you are running program:
+Otherwise, you need to pass parameter `-no-git` when you are running program:
 ```
-java -jar stats-scraper-1.0.0.jar -nogit
+java -jar stats-scraper-1.0.0.jar -no-git
 ```
 or remove lines where `GithubDataScraper` is added to `StatisticsBuilder` at `App` class.